A lifting of the Goulden-Jackson cluster method to the Malvenuto-Reutenauer algebra: Preliminaries

 The Malvenuto\textendash Reutenauer algebra $\mathbf{FQSym}$ contains an important subalgebra related to descent sets.
 Given a composition $L$, let $\mathbf{r}_{L}$ be the sum of all $\mathbf{G}_{\pi}$ for which $\pi$ has descent composition $L$; that is, let

-The $\{\mathbf{r}_{L}\}_{L\vDash n,\,n\geq0}$ are linearly independent and span a $\mathbb{Q}$-subalgebra of $\mathbf{FQSym}$ called the \textit{algebra of noncommutative symmetric functions}, denoted $\mathbf{Sym}$.
+The $\{\mathbf{r}_{L}\}_{L\vDash n,\,n\geq0}$ is a linearly independent set and spans a $\mathbb{Q}$-subalgebra of $\mathbf{FQSym}$ called the \textit{algebra of noncommutative symmetric functions}, denoted $\mathbf{Sym}$.
 Noncommutative symmetric functions were introduced in the seminal paper \cite{ncsf1} of Gelfand et al., but implicitly appeared earlier in Gessel's Ph.D.\ thesis \cite{gessel-thesis}.

 Let $\iota\colon\mathbf{Sym}\rightarrow\mathbf{FQSym}$ denote the canonical inclusion map from $\mathbf{Sym}$ to $\mathbf{FQSym}$.
 There is also a natural surjection $\rho\colon\mathbf{FQSym}\rightarrow\mathrm{QSym}$ given by